stackzoo/khaos/README.md

 ## Abstract
 **Khaos** (pun intended) is a straightforward Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) made with [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) and designed for executing [Chaos Engineering](https://en.wikipedia.org/wiki/Chaos_engineering) activities.
 Through the implementation of custom controllers and resources, Khaos facilitates the configuration and automation of operations such as the targeted deletion of pods within a specified namespace, the removal of nodes from the cluster, the deletion of secrets and more.
-Khaos is an **unopinionated** operator, in the sense that it provides simple and *atomic primitives* that engineers can use as building blocks in order to compose their preferred chaos strategy.
+Khaos is an **unopinionated** operator, meaning that it only provides simple and *atomic primitives* that engineers can use as building blocks in order to compose their preferred chaos strategy.
-Currently, Khaos does not implement *cronjobs*; any scheduling of Khaos Custom Resources is delegated to external logic outside the cluster, possibly through a GitOps approach.
+Currently, Khaos does not implement *cronjobs*; any scheduling of Khaos Custom Resources is delegated to external logic outside the cluster, possibly through a *GitOps* approach.

 > [!WARNING]
-> This operator will introduce faults and unpredicatbility in your infrastructure, use with caution
+> This operator will introduce faults and unpredicatbility in your infrastructure, use with caution.

 ## Supported features
 - [X] Delete pods